bbredesen/ng-sevenseg/README.md

 [-] Digit slant setting/specification (user can apply transform: skewX in CSS)

 ## History

+0.1.1 - Bug fix where webkit was not redrawing SVG on attribute change

 0.1.0 - Pass-through of CSS classes, lots of code cleanup